Content reviewed and updated: 3/4/22

-Many women with ADHD are diagnosed later in life.
-Women might not seek help until their symptoms become more apparent to them or others, or until their lives feel out of control.
-For example, women starting college or a new career may experience more stress than normal, which could lead to more pronounced symptoms.
+Many women with ADHD are diagnosed later in life during times of stress.
+Due to a lack of awareness, women might not seek help until their symptoms become more severe.
+By then, their lives might feel out of control.
+For example, women starting a new career may experience increased stress and symptoms.

 - How often are you distracted by your external environment or random, disruptive thoughts?

-- How often do you have trouble listening or engaging in conversations with coworkers, friends, or loved ones?
+- How often do you have trouble listening during conversations with coworkers or friends?

 - Do you tend to forget appointments, important dates, or bill payments?

-- Do you often misplace important items like your keys or purse?
+- Do you often misplace important items like your keys?

 Conditions associated with ADHD in women

-- Anxiety disorders, such as generalized anxiety disorder, panic disorder, social phobia, and obsessive compulsive disorder (OCD)
+- Anxiety disorders, including generalized anxiety disorder, panic disorder, social phobia, and obsessive-compulsive disorder

 - Mood disorders, such as major depressive disorder and bipolar disorder